mikekitckchan/CTF-Checklist/javascript_scurity/prototype_pollution.md

 ```

-- To change the object properties, we can construction a function to do this.
+- To change the object properties, we can make a function to change the value of its property(ies).
 For example, if we want to create a function to change user password, we can make a function like below:

 ```js
 User.prototype.change_password = function(var new_pw){